Dustyroom/flat-kit-doc/index.md

 ## 5.3.
 Buoyancy

-This script is used with _Water_ shader specifically when there is an object on the water surface, and you want it to phisically flow on this surface.
+This script is used with _Water_ shader specifically when there is an object on the water surface, and you want it to physically flow on this surface.
 The object will replicate the water's shape, while water is being deformed.
 This scripts is added on the object as a component.
 You'll need to point to the water object mesh this object is interacting with (in _Water_ field of the script interface).

 ![Buoyancy script interface](FlatKit_Manual_Images/buoyancy_interface.png)
 > _Buoyancy_ script interface